gomerudo/auto-ml/automl/bayesianoptimizationpiepeline/README.md

 In order to apply bayesian optimization for a given pipeline on a dataset we do as follows :

-1. Initialize objects of DataLoader and Assistant
+1. Initialize objects of DataLoader

     ```python
     from automl.datahandler.dataloader import DataLoader
-    from automl.discovery.assistant import Assistant

     dataset = DataLoader.get_openml_dataset(openml_id=46, problem_type=0)
-    assistant = Assistant(dataset)
     ```

 2. Create a pipeline